Land of Hope & Glory Series 2022 - 10 Challenge Events in 10 days on the Kent Coast

 It means we mean it!
-6:59:59 and you're just fine.
-7:01 and its a DNF.
-We have to be fair to the helpers and volunteers and don't want them freezing for hours on end whilst folk take 8 or 9 hours for a marathon.
+5:59:59 and you're just fine.
+6:01 and you're finished for the day.
+We have to be fair to the helpers and volunteers and don't want them freezing for hours on end whilst folk take 8 or 9 hours for a marathon/ultra not to mention it'll be dark.
 Hard means hard.
 See below on the no crying or bitching rule!
-Seven hours, you can do that.
+Last lap by 5:59:59 you can do that.
 If you can't then take a day off and rest and come back the day after.

 Can I start early?

-All races are going to start at the times stipulated.
+All races are going to start at 0830.
 There are no early starts, I don't believe in them, what event are you part of if you're wandering around by yourself at 0600 in the morning?
-And no we don't care that the Brathay folk let their runners start hours early and wander around in 7/8/9 hours.
+And no we don't care that other events let their runners start hours early and wander around in 8/9/10 hours.
 No early starts!

 Do I have to race money for charity?

 You can if you want, but not compulsory.
 Totally up to you. £6 of each runners entry fees are going to Samphire Hoe.
 So if you're in for all 10 then you're already donating £60 to charity... thank you!
 SVN will be donating around £5000 in total as a result of this series.